APS Education Foundation

 We are proud of the kids in Albuquerque, and we believe community can help build the best urban school district in America.
 We know it’s possible, because APS students lead companies throughout our city – and are part of the great institutions in America.
 An APS student has flown in the Space Shuttle, played in the Super Bowl, saved the lives of our troops overseas.

 Toward our goal of academic success, the Foundation has created a variety of initiatives that will supplement key programs in need of your help.
 Among them: Fine Arts, Literacy and Science / Technology / Engineering / Math.
-The most public of these efforts is our Horizon Campaign, a fundraising effort which has raised more than $1 million in cash, in-kind donations and pledges since being instituted in the fall of 2010.
-But our efforts don't end there.
-The next evolution of Horizon, which begins in the fall of 2014, is called Broader Horizons.
-Within that, we'll stay true to in-classroom granting throughout the district, but also expand to help with school needs with block grants and also help with basic needs.
+The most public of these efforts is our Horizon Campaign, a fundraising effort that we'll use to help schools, classrooms and programs.
+Think of Horizon as a wheel with many spokes.
+Within our granting programs is help for clubs and activities, middle schools, and large needs from individual schools.
+To learn more about where our help goes, click on the Grants section of our navigation bar.

 APS Education Foundation News